jmdeboer-surfsara/xcloud-performance/README.md

 Navigate to http://localhost:8080/owncloud-10.0.9/ and log in with 'admin/admin'.

-## Running jmeter in gui mode and editting the test plan
+## Running jmeter in gui mode and editing the test plan

 You can run Jmeter in gui mode to debug or change the tests.
 You will need a vagrant host that does X forwarding!
 How to set that up is beyond the scope of this document.